 A3 Problem Solving for Clinical Leaders

 This workshop is a two-part course.
-We have one offering currently available:

 **Plan to attend both half-days, and to spend an additional half day between sessions working independently on your problem.

+When it comes to diagnosing and treating their patients, most clinicians are superb problem solvers.
+But can they apply this rigorous scientific thinking to all aspects of their work?
 A3 problem solving is an effective, flexible approach to analyzing a problem and developing countermeasures to close the gap.
-This two-session, hands-on workshop will introduce you to the elements of A3 thinking, and how an A3 can be used to close gaps in safety, quality, timeliness and efficiency.
+This two-session, hands-on workshop will introduce you to the elements of A3 thinking, and how an A3 can be used to close gaps in safety, quality, timeliness, efficiency and satisfaction.

-During the workshop you will:
+During the workshop, you will:

-- Describe a scientific problem solving thought process and its application to all aspects of clinician's work
+- Describe scientific problem solving and its application to all aspects of work in a clinical setting

 The University of Michigan Medical School is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.